KevinKevinSmith/apm-comics/setup.md

 ## Interactive Steps
 1. Navigate to [Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-1#)
 2. Select "Create Function"
-3. Enter `apm-comics-getAllItems` in the "Name" textbox
+3. Click on the "Author from Scrach" box, and enter `apm-comics-getAllItems` in the "Name" textbox
 4. Select `Python 3.6` in the "Runtime" textbox
 5. Select `apm-comics-role` from the dropdown under "Existing Role"
 6. Click "Create function"